 Master Worker Architecture Using Vert.x

-Today I am going to explain how Vert.x can be used for creating distributed Master Worker Paradigm.
+Today we are going to explain how Vert.x can be used for creating distributed Master Worker Paradigm.
 In large scale systems it’s applicable to wide variety of problems.

 Just to refresh our memories about what Vert.x